NorthMcCormick/A-D-D/readme.md

 ## Feature Goals

-### Multi-database

-The ability to have multiple realtime databases loaded so that you can duplicate data between them even if they are of different providers.

 ### Handle update and remove

 The initial version of the lib is built on the idea of adding data, updating and removing will come along and will be able to utilize the same schema that the add does.